peoplescdc/Community-Transmission-Map/README.md

 Limitations

 Several limitations in developing and reporting the data in these maps.
 Rapid antigen test results are uncommonly reported and results in a severe underestimate of COVID case counts.
 This is because of a popular use of rapid antigen COVID tests and a lack of formal reporting mechanism for positive rapid antigen COVID tests that loop back into a single database.
+Seven day cumulative totals of COVID cases is not a perfect approach compared to daily cumulative totals of COVID cases.